research-outcome/LLM-Game-Benchmark/README.md

 **Interactions with the LLMs:**

 We have implemented the interaction between each game and the LLMs, as shown in the figure below.
-To interact with the LLMs hosted on AWS Bedrock, you can use the sample code provided in the <a href="webservice">webservice</a> directory.
+We utilized the web services provided by Open AI and Google for their models.
+You can simply use your own API Key to run the game simulations for OpenAI and Google models.
+To interact with the LLMs hosted on AWS Bedrock such as models developed by Anthropic and Meta, you can use the sample AWS Bedrock code provided in the <a href="webservice">webservice</a> directory.
 ![App-Web-Interaction](https://github.com/research-outcome/LLM-Game-Benchmark/assets/136174718/6999c68e-3a94-442e-9978-53ae57153e41)

-**Leaderboard Page:**

-To review the results of games among leading LLMs including Claude 3.5 Sonnet and Claude 3 Sonnet by Anthropic, Gemini 1.5 Pro and Gemini 1.5 Flash by Google, GPT-4 Turbo and GPT-4o by OpenAI, and Llama3-70B by Meta, please visit the <a href="leaderboard">leaderboard</a> page.

 **Publication:**